civican/legisinfo/42-1/bills/C-44/bill_text.md

     dealing in virtual currencies, or

-    any **prescribed** service;
+    any prescribed service;

   **(3)** Subsection 256(2) of the Act is amended by replacing the portion of paragraph 5(h.1) before subparagraph (i) that it enacts with the following:

-    persons and entities that do not have a place of business in Canada, that are engaged in the business of providing at least one of the following services that is directed at persons or entities in Canada, and that provide those services to their **clients** in Canada:
+    persons and entities that do not have a place of business in Canada, that are engaged in the business of providing at least one of the following services that is directed at persons or entities in Canada, and that provide those services to their clients in Canada:

   **(4)** Subsection 256(2) of the Act is amended by replacing the subparagraphs 5(h.1)(iv) and (v) that it enacts with the following:

     dealing in virtual currencies, or

-    any **prescribed** service;
+    any prescribed service;

 ### Section 437

   **(1)** Section 258 of the Act is amended by replacing the subsections 9.3(2) and (2.1) that it enacts with the following:

-    **(2)** If the person or entity determines that it is dealing with a person described in paragraph (1)(a), the person or entity shall take the measures **referred to in the regulations**.
+    **(2)** If the person or entity determines that it is dealing with a person described in paragraph (1)(a), the person or entity shall take the measures referred to in the regulations.

-    **(2.1)** If the person or entity determines that it is dealing with a person described in paragraph (1)(b) or (c) and considers, based on an assessment referred to in subsection 9.6(2), that the person poses a high risk of committing a money laundering offence or a terrorist activity financing offence, the person or entity shall take the measures **referred to in the regulations**.
+    **(2.1)** If the person or entity determines that it is dealing with a person described in paragraph (1)(b) or (c) and considers, based on an assessment referred to in subsection 9.6(2), that the person poses a high risk of committing a money laundering offence or a terrorist activity financing offence, the person or entity shall take the measures referred to in the regulations.

   **(2)** Section 258 of the Act is amended by replacing the definition **head of an international organization** in the subsection 9.3(3) that it enacts with the following:

-    **head of an international organization** means **a person who, at a given time, holds — or has held within a prescribed period before that time —** the **office or position of** head of an international organization that is established by the governments of states or the head of an institution of any such organization. (**dirigeant d'une organisation internationale**)
+    **head of an international organization** means a person who, at a given time, holds — or has held within a prescribed period before that time — the office or position of head of an international organization that is established by the governments of states or the head of an institution of any such organization. (**dirigeant d'une organisation internationale**)

 ##### Related Amendment to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act